 ●Acute lower extremity compartment syndrome, with tibial fractures being the most common cause.
 (See "Acute compartment syndrome of the extremities", section on 'Epidemiology and risk factors'.)

 ●High-voltage electrical injury (eg, from lightning or high-voltage power supplies) or extensive third-degree burns, causing direct myofibrillar injury [2,21].
-(See "Environmental electrical injuries".)
+(See "Environmental and weapon-related electrical injuries".)

 Nontraumatic exertional rhabdomyolysis — Rhabdomyolysis occurs in individuals with normal muscles when the energy supply to muscle is insufficient to meet demands.
 Examples include extreme exertion or exertion under conditions in which muscle oxygenation is impaired, including metabolic myopathies.

 Subclinical myoglobinemia, myoglobinuria, and elevation in serum creatine kinase (CK) are common following physical exertion.
 As an example, myoglobinemia was found in 25 of 44 participants (57 percent) in an ultra-marathon race of 99 kilometers .
 The serum CK rose 16-fold from pre-race levels to a mean of 2060 international units/L. Myoglobin was detected in the urine of five individuals, but acute kidney injury did not occur.
 In a second study, 39 percent of 337 military recruits developed myoglobinemia during the first six days of basic training, but none had pigmenturia or reported muscle symptoms .

 Massive rhabdomyolysis may arise with marked physical exertion, particularly when one of more of the following risk factors is present:

 ●The individual is physically untrained.

 ●Exertion occurs in extremely hot, humid conditions, which may lead to exertional heat stroke [24,25].
 (See "Severe nonexertional hyperthermia (classic heat stroke) in adults".)